defunctec/Kingdom-of-Crowns/README.md

 #### Items information
 ```
-INSERT INTO items (name, class, strength, agility, intelligence, stamina, rarity, price, description)
+INSERT INTO items (name, class, strength, agility, intelligence, stamina, price, rarity, description)
 VALUES
-    ('Health Potion', 'Consumable', 0, 0, 0, 0, 'Common', 'Restores a moderate amount of health to the player upon consumption.'),
+    ('Health Potion', 'Consumable', 0, 0, 0, 1, 50, 'Common', 'Restores a moderate amount of health to the player upon consumption.'),
-    ('Mana Elixir', 'Consumable', 0, 0, 0, 0, 'Common', 'Restores a moderate amount of mana to the player upon consumption.'),
+    ('Mana Elixir', 'Consumable', 0, 0, 0, 1, 50, 'Common', 'Restores a moderate amount of mana to the player upon consumption.'),
-    ('Scroll of Teleportation', 'Consumable', 0, 0, 0, 0, 'Rare', 'Allows the player to teleport to a previously visited town.'),
+    ('Scroll of Teleportation', 'Consumable', 0, 0, 0, 1, 150, 'Rare', 'Allows the player to teleport to a previously visited town.'),

-    ('Ring of Power', 'Ring', 5, 5, 5, 5, 'Legendary', 'A legendary ring that empowers all attributes of the wearer to extraordinary levels.'),
+    ('Ring of Power', 'Ring', 5, 5, 5, 5, 0, 'Legendary', 'A legendary ring that empowers all attributes of the wearer to extraordinary levels.'),
-    ('Ring of Agility', 'Ring', 0, 10, 0, 0, 'Legendary', 'A ring that enhances the wearer''s agility, greatly improving their movement speed and dexterity.'),
+    ('Ring of Agility', 'Ring', 0, 10, 0, 0, 0, 'Legendary', 'A ring that enhances the wearer''s agility, greatly improving their movement speed and dexterity.'),
-    ('Ring of Intellect', 'Ring', 0, 0, 8, 0, 'Legendary', 'A ring that enhances the wearer''s intellect, greatly improving their magical prowess and knowledge.'),
+    ('Ring of Intellect', 'Ring', 0, 0, 8, 0, 0, 'Legendary', 'A ring that enhances the wearer''s intellect, greatly improving their magical prowess and knowledge.'),
-    ('Ring of Vitality', 'Ring', 0, 0, 0, 10, 'Legendary', 'A ring that enhances the wearer''s vitality, greatly boosting their maximum health and endurance.'),
+    ('Ring of Vitality', 'Ring', 0, 0, 0, 10, 0, 'Legendary', 'A ring that enhances the wearer''s vitality, greatly boosting their maximum health and endurance.'),
-    ('Ring of Strength', 'Ring', 5, 0, 0, 0, 'Legendary', 'A ring that enhances the wearer''s strength, significantly augmenting their melee attack power and physical capabilities.'),
+    ('Ring of Strength', 'Ring', 5, 0, 0, 0, 0, 'Legendary', 'A ring that enhances the wearer''s strength, significantly augmenting their melee attack power and physical capabilities.'),
-    ('Ring of Wisdom', 'Ring', 0, 0, 8, 0, 'Legendary', 'A legendary ring that enhances the wearer''s wisdom, greatly improving their magical abilities and perception.'),
+    ('Ring of Wisdom', 'Ring', 0, 0, 8, 0, 0, 'Legendary', 'A legendary ring that enhances the wearer''s wisdom, greatly improving their magical abilities and perception.'),
-    ('Ring of Protection', 'Ring', 7, 0, 0, 0, 'Legendary', 'A legendary ring that enhances the wearer''s defense, providing unparalleled protection against all forms of attack.'),
+    ('Ring of Protection', 'Ring', 7, 0, 0, 0, 0, 'Legendary', 'A legendary ring that enhances the wearer''s defense, providing unparalleled protection against all forms of attack.'),

-    ('Amulet of Wisdom', 'Amulet', 0, 0, 5, 0, 'Epic', 'An amulet that enhances the wearer''s intelligence, significantly boosting their magical prowess and knowledge.'),
+    ('Amulet of Wisdom', 'Amulet', 0, 0, 5, 0, 0, 'Epic', 'An amulet that enhances the wearer''s intelligence, significantly boosting their magical prowess and knowledge.'),
-    ('Amulet of Balance', 'Amulet', 7, 7, 7, 7, 'Legendary', 'An amulet that brings balance to the wearer''s attributes, providing significant improvements to strength, agility, intelligence, and stamina.'),
+    ('Amulet of Balance', 'Amulet', 7, 7, 7, 7, 0, 'Legendary', 'An amulet that brings balance to the wearer''s attributes, providing significant improvements to strength, agility, intelligence, and stamina.'),
-    ('Amulet of Protection', 'Amulet', 10, 0, 0, 0, 'Legendary', 'An amulet that enhances the wearer''s defense, significantly reducing incoming damage and improving their survivability.'),
+    ('Amulet of Protection', 'Amulet', 10, 0, 0, 0, 0, 'Legendary', 'An amulet that enhances the wearer''s defense, significantly reducing incoming damage and improving their survivability.'),
-    ('Amulet of Sorcery', 'Amulet', 0, 0, 10, 0, 'Legendary', 'An amulet that enhances the wearer''s sorcery, significantly amplifying their magical spells and abilities.'),
+    ('Amulet of Sorcery', 'Amulet', 0, 0, 10, 0, 0, 'Legendary', 'An amulet that enhances the wearer''s sorcery, significantly amplifying their magical spells and abilities.'),
-    ('Amulet of Power', 'Amulet', 5, 5, 5, 5, 'Legendary', 'A legendary amulet that empowers all attributes of the wearer to extraordinary levels.'),
+    ('Amulet of Power', 'Amulet', 5, 5, 5, 5, 0, 'Legendary', 'A legendary amulet that empowers all attributes of the wearer to extraordinary levels.'),

-    ('Charm of Agility', 'Charm', 0, 10, 0, 0, 'Legendary', 'A charm that enhances the wearer''s agility, significantly improving their movement speed and dexterity.'),
+    ('Charm of Agility', 'Charm', 0, 10, 0, 0, 0, 'Legendary', 'A charm that enhances the wearer''s agility, significantly improving their movement speed and dexterity.'),
-    ('Charm of Intellect', 'Charm', 0, 0, 7, 0, 'Epic', 'A charm that enhances the wearer''s intellect, significantly improving their magical prowess and knowledge.'),
+    ('Charm of Intellect', 'Charm', 0, 0, 7, 0, 0, 'Epic', 'A charm that enhances the wearer''s intellect, significantly improving their magical prowess and knowledge.'),
-    ('Charm of Endurance', 'Charm', 0, 0, 0, 10, 'Legendary', 'A charm that enhances the wearer''s endurance, significantly boosting their maximum health and endurance.'),
+    ('Charm of Endurance', 'Charm', 0, 0, 0, 10, 0, 'Legendary', 'A charm that enhances the wearer''s endurance, significantly boosting their maximum health and endurance.'),
-    ('Charm of Strength', 'Charm', 7, 0, 0, 0, 'Legendary', 'A charm that enhances the wearer''s strength, significantly augmenting their melee attack power and physical capabilities.'),
+    ('Charm of Strength', 'Charm', 7, 0, 0, 0, 0, 'Legendary', 'A charm that enhances the wearer''s strength, significantly augmenting their melee attack power and physical capabilities.'),
-    ('Charm of Wisdom', 'Charm', 0, 0, 8, 0, 'Legendary', 'A legendary charm that enhances the wearer''s wisdom, greatly improving their magical abilities and perception.'),
+    ('Charm of Wisdom', 'Charm', 0, 0, 8, 0, 0, 'Legendary', 'A legendary charm that enhances the wearer''s wisdom, greatly improving their magical abilities and perception.'),
-    ('Charm of Stamina', 'Charm', 0, 0, 0, 15, 'Legendary', 'A legendary charm that enhances the wearer''s stamina');
+    ('Charm of Stamina', 'Charm', 0, 0, 0, 15, 0, 'Legendary', 'A legendary charm that enhances the wearer''s stamina');

 UPDATE items
 SET price =